 Veterans benefits are managed by the Student Records office, and we have two veterans benefits school certifying officials on staff who can help answer any questions you have about applying for or receiving your benefits.

-The college is approved for the training of veterans and eligible persons under Title 38, U.S. Code.
+The college is approved to use VA education benefits for the training of veterans and eligible persons under Title 38, U.S. Code.
 CCA participates in the Yellow Ribbon Program and has stated its intent to comply with the 2012 Executive Order 13607, Establishing Principles of Excellence for Educational Institutions.

 Get help throughout the benefits process

-If you might be eligible to receive Veterans Affairs (VA) education benefits, please reach out to a VA school certifying official at CCA, listed below, as soon as you’re accepted to the college.
+If you might be eligible to receive Veterans Affairs (VA) education benefits, please reach out to a VA school certifying official at CCA as soon as you’re accepted to the college.

 - eBenefits website